-In addition to the individual terms of the relevant contract, the carriage of passengers is governed in general by Mozambique's Civil and Commercial Codes and the Consumer Protection Law (Law No 22/2009 of 28 September 2009).
+In addition to the individual terms of the relevant contract, the carriage of passengers is governed in general by Mozambique's Civil Code, the Consumer Protection Law (Law No 22/2009 of 28 September 2009) and Articles 434 et seq of Decree-Law 3/2022.
 Mozambique has not ratified the Athens Convention relating to the Carriage of Passengers and their Luggage by Sea.

-In accordance with the domestic laws, passengers have the right to be compensated for any losses or damages caused by an action attributed to the carrier, regardless of its wilful misconduct, and for any expenses incurred by the passenger deriving from the delay, interruption or change of route undertaken by the carrier.
+In accordance with domestic laws, a passenger has the right to be compensated for any losses or damages caused by an action attributed to the carrier, regardless of its wilful misconduct, and for any expenses incurred by the passenger deriving from the delay, interruption or change of route undertaken by the carrier.